geoffchan30/docs/content/en/docs/armory-platform-matrix.md

 title: Armory Platform Compatibility Matrix
 linkTitle: Armory Platform Compatibility
 weight: 100
-description: "Information about support and compatibility for the Armory Platform."
+description: "Information about support and compatibility for the Armory Enterprise Platform for Spinnaker."
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#